 Online Tax Software Reviews: A Deeper Look at the Top 3

 TurboTax: The Best Tax Preparation Software

-- Having physical office locations is a major differentiator (you can also get help via phone, live chat or teleconference)
+- The ability to walk into an office and speak with a person face to face (you can also call for help via phone, live chat or teleconference)

 - Standout tools to help with more complex tax needs, including deductions

 - Peppered with links throughout each page to answer any questions you might have, such as “What qualifies?”